jsgoodlife0511/A-Reflection-on-LLM-Parameters/Reflection on LLM Model Training/Fine-tuning on base model vs inst model.md

 It is somewhat hard to fine-tune an inst model compared to fine-tune a base model.
 If you have a good quality of dataset, probably fine-tuning base model would be a better choice.
 Otherwise, you can of course try fine-tuning an inst model.
 However, the best approach is to fine-turn both an inst and a base model..!
+### When training an inst model
+Make sure you strictly follow instruction formatting when training it.